Lonely (2NE1 song)

 "Lonely" is a song by South Korean girl group 2NE1, serving as one of the lead singles from their 2011 self-titled second EP.
-The single was written and produced by Teddy Park and was released via digital download and streaming on May 12, 2011 by YG Entertainment.
+The single was written and produced by Teddy Park and Kush, the song was released via digital download and streaming on May 12, 2011 by YG Entertainment.
 The song was a commercial success, peaking at number 1 on the Gaon Digital Chart in addition to topping all of the South Korean real-time digital charts following its release, achieving a perfect all-kill.

 A Japanese version of the song was released digitally on September 14, 2011 through YGEX, and was included in the Japanese edition of the extended play, titled Nolza.

 Background

-The song was written and produced by the group's long-time collaborator and in-house YG Entertainment producer Teddy Park.
+The song was written and produced by the group's long-time collaborator and in-house YG Entertainment producer Teddy Park and Kush.
 Musically, the song is composed in the key of E major with a moderate tempo of 95 beats per minute, and has a runtime of 3:29.
 The instrumentals incorporates only stringed instruments, which include the guitar, cello, and violin and emphasizes the group's vocals.
 According to the CEO of YG Entertainment, Yang Hyun Suk, "2NE1’s new song counter feeds the people with an analogue sound unlike the majority who used strong electronics and house music and maybe that is why Will.i.am have [sic] found it interesting".